ShaiKl/racket-onitama/README.md

 - Switch between Player vs ai, player vs player and ai vs ai, toggle the "red-ai" and "blue-ai" constants in Onitama.rkt.
 - Increase or decrease AI depth by changing the value of ai-depth in Onitama.rkt.
 - Change the set of card used by setting the value of basic-set in Cards.rkt.

+For more info on the game see dry.pdf